 Tangalle boasts some terrifically long, unadulterated beaches.
 We literally walked for hours from our Guesthouse base.
 Tangalle beach stretches for around 8 or 9 kms eastwards as far as Turtle Point.

-On the beach itself, don’t be surprised if you get roped into some beach fishing (pardon the pun).
+On the beach itself, don’t be surprised if you get roped into some beach fishing.
 In other words, helping the local fisherman haul in their catch of fish.
 If you get involved, make sure you wear a hat, as it can take quite a while to haul in the net…

 If you go for a swim, avoid any rocky patches of beach as the waves can be quite unforgiving.
 It’s easy to get knocked off your feet by the waves and spun head over heels in the shallows.